TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/Forms/Index.rst

 Checkboxes used to send a particular value when unchecked can be achieved by using :html:`data-empty-value="0"`.
 If this attribute is omitted, an empty string `''` is sent.

-Submitting a Form on Change
+Submitting a form on change
 ===========================

 .. code-block:: html